 Particularly in times of scarcity of resources and delivery bottlenecks, companies have to act economically but also socially.
 Companies, authorities and public institutions should clear out their temporary IT storage facilities and return them to the market after processing.
 Under no circumstances should it be handed over to a disposal company out of convenience!
 The devices are urgently needed in education, SMEs and the private sector.

 The so-called "IT remarketing" offers companies many opportunities to give used hardware a second life and to achieve attractive additional income instead of costs.
 In addition, devices, hard drives and SSDs are certified for data deletion or data destruction.
 Prove carefree sustainable commitment - that's clever.
 Successful IT remarketing begins with the right choice of an IT remarketing (IT refurbisher) service provider.
 In our 40-page whitepaper, you can find out how you can find this, learn exciting background knowledge and at the end do a check-up.
 The author explains the entire hardware remarketing process and gives decision support.
 It creates clarity with terms and topics and considers legal aspects.
 You can download the white paper free of charge at https://www.itremarketing.info/ Request.

-If you want to deal economically and sustainably with decommissioned IT and at the same time want to avoid data protection or disposal problems, then this whitepaper is exactly the right thing. ", says Michael Bleicher, author, CEO, visionary and specialist in IT remarketing.
+If you want to deal with decommissioned IT economically and sustainably and also want to avoid data protection or disposal problems, then this white paper is just the right thing.” says Michael Bleicher, author, CEO, visionary and specialist in IT remarketing.

 The bottom line is, regardless of whether it is hygiene articles or used IT - those who store unnecessarily large quantities prevent others from being able to access what they need.
 It is time to rethink and pass on resources that you do not necessarily need yourself.